cis-ds/course-site/content/notes/program/style-guide/index.md

 ### Object names

 Variables refer to data objects such as vectors, lists, or data frames.
 Variable and function names should be lowercase.
 Use an underscore (`_`) to separate words within a name.
-Avoid using periods (`.`).^[These are useful for writing functions for [generic methods](http://adv-r.had.co.nz/OO-essentials.html).]
-Variable names should generally be nouns and function names should be verbs.
+Avoid using periods (`.`).[^generics] Variable names should generally be nouns and function names should be verbs.
 Try to pick names that are concise and meaningful.

 ```r
 # Good